algosup/2023-2024-project-2-x86-retrogaming-team-6/Specifications/FunctionalSpecificaction.md

 #### 1.2 Assembly language
 Assembly is a low-level programming language, created in 1947, closely related to the architecture of a CPU.
 Each assembly language instruction corresponds to a specific operation that the CPU can perform, such as arithmetic calculations, data movement, and control flow.
 Assembly is used to write programs that interact directly with a computer's hardware and control its operations.
 Assembly is specific to a particular CPU architecture, and code written for one type of CPU may not be compatible with another.

+#### 1.3
+We have a deep appreciation for the history of video games and we are  particularly fascinated by the arcade era.
+We discovered Pac-Man in our childhood and became captivated by its simplicity and challenging gameplay.
+We are computer science students who are intrigued by the technical aspects of classic arcade games.
+We want to recreate the game in a challenging way, with Assembly.
+We want to push ourselves and make the version of Pac-man we always dreamed of.

 ### 2 - Project Scope and Obectives